SCHOOLOFCOREAI

 Agentic AI Course

-A more specialized path focused on agents that reason, use tools, manage multi-step workflows, and coordinate actions with higher orchestration depth.
+A more specialized path focused on agents that use tools, manage state, plan steps, coordinate workflows, recover from failures, and require deeper orchestration and evaluation.

 Side-By-Side Comparison